vdods/fabric/sdk/node/dockerized-unit-tests-readme.md

 The files `docker-compose-*.yml` contain service definitions for running the HFC unit tests within dockerized environments, in which everything is clean and controlled, closer to that of a production environment.
+Note though, that currently only `dev` mode (i.e. `SDK_DEPLOY_MODE=dev`) is used in this dockerization, meaning that the chaincode process must be spun up by us instead of by the peer (which is what `SDK_DEPLOY_MODE=net` would do).

 ### How To Run

 Simply run `make dockerized-unit-tests`.

-For each set of unit tests (e.g. registrar-test.js, asset-mgmt.js, etc.), this should:
+What does this do?
+For each set of unit tests (e.g. `registrar-test.js`, `asset-mgmt.js`, etc.), this should:

 -   Spin up the necessary docker-compose services and run the specified unit test.
 -   Detect when the unit test ends.